mkitchin/geo-convo-server/README.md

 http://localhost:8080
 ```

-If all tokens/secrets have been set correctly, the map will be visible and coversations will begin to appear within a minute (expect >60/min, bandwidth depending).
+If all tokens/secrets have been set correctly, the map will be visible and conversations will begin to appear within a minute (expect >60/min, bandwidth depending).

 # Metrics
 Metrics (e.g., total received Tweets) in JSON form may be obtained via the following URL: